About the Orchestra

 The orchestra’s founding Advisory Board included film composer Ennio Morricone, conductor Alan Gilbert, and soloists Lynn Harrell, Cho-Liang Lin and Nadja Salerno-Sonnenberg.
 Honorary Board members have included Ottorino Respighi family descendants Elsa and Gloria Pizzoli, Respighi archive curator/cataloger Potito Pedarra, and musicologist Luigi Verdi.

-With permission to premiere and record the early Respighi works, the orchestra released its first albums of Respighi’s and Di Vittorio’s music on Naxos Records in 2011, which (along with later albums) have been airing internationally from BBC London, RAI throughout Italy, and WQXR NY, to much critical acclaim.
-Additional early Respighi editions were published, and the ensemble became the first orchestra on Naxos Records with such masterworks as Respighi’s Trittico Botticelliano and The Birds.
-The orchestra has also championed restorations of works by Claudio Monteverdi and Alessandro Scarlatti.
-News of the orchestra’s work led to grants from the Vaughan Williams Trust, for various U.S. Premieres of early Vaughan Williams, projects which inspired yet another Naxos recording.
+Since its first albums of the music of Respighi and Di Vittorio in 2011, the orchestra has been airing its Naxos Records albums internationally from BBC London, RAI throughout Italy, and WQXR NY, to much critical acclaim.
+Together with additional early Respighi editions by Di Vittorio, the ensemble became the first orchestra on Naxos Records with such Respighi masterworks as Trittico Botticelliano and The Birds.
+The orchestra has also championed restorations of works by Claudio Monteverdi and Alessandro Scarlatti, and recordings of the early orchestral works of Vaughan Williams.